Graz Hauptbahnhof

-Graz Hauptbahnhof, abbreviated Graz Hbf (German for Graz Main Station; sometimes translated as Graz Central Station), is the main railway station in Graz, the capital of the Austrian state of Styria.
-The station is located some 2 km west of the city centre, to which it is connected by the tram.
+Graz Hauptbahnhof, abbreviated Graz Hbf (German for Graz Main Station; sometimes translated as Graz Central Station), is the main railway station in Graz, the capital of the Austrian federal state Styria.
+The station is located some 2 km west of the city centre, to which it is connected by tram.
+It is the most frequented railway station in Austria, outside of Vienna.